siwooparkintel/parsing-suite/README.md

 ---

-For detailed information, start with the [Tool BKM](./tool_BKM.md) guide or choose a specific parser from the documentation links above.
+For detailed information, refer to the comprehensive parser documentation in the [docs](./docs/) folder.